ONEARMY/community-platform/src/components/ui/README.md

 ## What's intentionally out of scope here

-- Migrating any of the 100+ existing `oa-components` components or their call sites.
+- Migrating the rest of the 100+ existing `oa-components` components or their call sites (the notification panel under `src/pages/common/Header/Menu/Notifications/` is the first one migrated).
-- Porting the remaining ~85 custom icons.
+- Porting the remaining custom icons.
 - Dropping `react-icons` (blocked on custom art for the 19 generic glyphs).
 - Deleting `oa-components`/`oa-themes` — only after the migration is complete.